What is APM and how is it different from NPM?

 Two terms that get thrown around a lot in our industry are APM and NPM, and it seems they are often interchanged (or confused).
-So, what is the difference between APM (Application Performance Monitoring) and NPM (Network Performance Monitoring)?
+So, what is APM (Application Performance Monitoring) and how does it differ from NPM (Network Performance Monitoring)?

 APM tools are inherently software-based and usually use agents that monitor the application run-time to track performance and connectivity details around application transactions.
 These details can be used for alerting on slow transactions, troubleshooting and user experience optimization.